boomland/VoiceFilter-by-Megatron3000ultraSkill/README.md

 The model consists of
 + Speaker Encoder (3-layer LSTM), which produces a speaker embedding from audio samples of the target speaker
-+ VoiceFilter (we used the variant with 8 convolutional layers, 1 LSTM layer, and 2 fully connected layers, each with ReLU activations except for the last layer, which has a sigmoid ac- tivation).
++ VoiceFilter (we used the variant with 8 convolutional layers, 1 LSTM layer, and 2 fully connected layers, each with ReLU activations except for the last layer, which has a sigmoid activation).

+To **reimplement** the model run:
+  <pre>python trainer.py -c [config.yaml file] -e [path of embedder pt file] -m [create a name for the model]</pre>

 ### Team Members
 + Mikhail Filitov
 + Yaroslav Pudyakov